 Frankenstein, or The Modern Prometheus by Mary Shelley

 Mary Shelley’s Frankenstein or The Modern Prometheus is credited as being the world’s first science-fiction novel.

-Written in the early part of the 19thcentury, it combined that era’s hopes and anxieties around the potential of the new technology and science with the horrors of the supernatural.
+Written in the early part of the 19th century, it combined that era’s hopes and anxieties around the potential of science and technology with the horrors of the supernatural.

 In doing so, Shelley, who was 18 at the time of writing, created a tale timeless in its themes of fear of change and the unknown.

 The "Frankenstein", of the book is a young natural philosophy student who, fascinated with the possibilities of creating life, does so only to reject his terrifying "creature" in fear and disgust.

 So impactful has the basis of this story been that it has been interpreted and parodied again and again as a means of discussing fear in all aspects of culture and society - Religious fear, race relations, gender and sexual inequality, lookism, evolution, anxiety about science and technology (still), and the destructive possibilities of power in all forms.